 Does Regulation Kill Jobs?

-A new book exploring the connection between government regulation and jobs, edited by members of the Penn Law faculty, will be the subject of panel discussions at the Wharton School, George Washington University, and the Harvard Kennedy School of Government over the next three months.
+A new book exploring the connection between government regulation and jobs, edited by members of the Penn Law faculty, was the subject of panel discussions at the Wharton School, George Washington University, and the Harvard Kennedy School of Government this past Spring.

 Does Regulation Kill Jobs?, published by the University of Pennsylvania Press in January, provides analysis of what has become a heated partisan issue in the wake of the Great Recession.

 In a series of essays, the book explores the argument that burdensome regulations undermine private sector competitiveness and job growth, weighing that argument against competing claims that tough new regulations actually create jobs at the same time that they provide other benefits.

 The contributors – leading legal scholars, economists, political scientists, and policy analysts – reveal the complex reality of regulation’s effects on employment.
 Their work indicates that individual regulations can at times induce employment shifts across firms, sectors, and regions – but that regulation overall is neither a prime job killer nor a key job creator.

 The challenge for policymakers, the new book suggests, is to look carefully at individual regulatory proposals to discern any job shifting they may cause and then to make regulatory decisions sensitive to anticipated employment effects.
 Drawing on their analyses, contributors recommend methods for obtaining better estimates of job impacts when evaluating regulatory costs and benefits.
 They also assess possible ways of reforming regulatory institutions and processes to take better account of employment effects in policy decision-making.